-UMass Lowell / YouGov Survey of North Carolina Likely General Election Voters Methodology Statement Sponsoring Organization: UMass Lowell Center for Public Opinion Questionnaire Design: UMass Lowell Center for Public Opinion Fieldwork: YouGov Interview Dates: Oct.
-16-23, 2024 Release Date: Oct.
-31, 2024 Target Population: North Carolina Likely Voters in the 2024 General Election Sample Size: 650 Margin of Error: +/-4.2% (adjusted for design effects) Survey Mode: Online, web-based survey, self-administered with online panels Sampling Method: YouGov interviewed 732 North Carolina residents who were then matched down to a sample of 650 to produce the final dataset.
+UMass Lowell / YouGov Survey of New Hampshire Likely General Election Voters Methodology Statement Sponsoring Organization: UMass Lowell Center for Public Opinion Questionnaire Design: UMass Lowell Center for Public Opinion Fieldwork: YouGov Interview Dates: Oct.
+10-23, 2024 Release Date: Oct.
+31, 2024 Target Population: New Hampshire Likely Voters in the 2024 General Election Sample Size: 600 Margin of Error: +/-4.38 percentage points (adjusted for design effects) Survey Mode: Online, web-based survey, self-administered with online panels Sampling Method: YouGov interviewed 677 respondents who were registered voters in New Hampshire.
+These respondents were then matched down to a sample of 600 to produce the final dataset.
 The respondents were matched to a sampling frame on gender, age, race, and education.
-The sampling frame is a politically representative "modeled frame" of US adults, based upon the American Community Survey (ACS) public use microdata file, public voter file records, the 2020 Current Population Survey (CPS) Voting and Registration supplements, the 2020 National Election Pool (NEP) exit poll, and the 2020 CES surveys, including demographics and 2020 presidential vote.
+The sampling frame is a politically representative "modeled frame" of New Hampshire registered voters, based upon the American Community Survey (ACS) public use microdata file, public voter file records, the 2020 Current Population Survey (CPS) Voting and Registration supplements, the 2020 National Election Pool (NEP) exit poll, and the 2020 CES surveys, including demographics and 2020 presidential vote.

 Weighting: The matched cases were weighted to the sampling frame using propensity scores.
 The matched cases and the frame were combined and a logistic regression was estimated for inclusion in the frame.
-The propensity score function included age, gender, race/ethnicity, and years of education.
-The propensity scores were grouped into deciles of the estimated propensity score in the frame, and then post-stratified according to these deciles.

-Likely Voter Model: Finally, registered voter weights were then compared to expected proportions for likely voter profiles given a battery of three items in order slightly more weight than their unlikely voter counterparts.
+The propensity score function included age, gender, race/ethnicity, years of education, and home ownership.
+The propensity scores were grouped into deciles of the estimated propensity score in the frame and post-stratified according to these deciles.
+The weights were then post-stratified on 2020 presidential vote choice as well as a four-way stratification of gender, age (4-categories), race (4-categories), and education (4-categories), to produce a registered voter weight.
+Likely Voter Model: Finally, registered voter weights were then weighted to give likely voter profiles given a battery of three items in order slightly more weight than their unlikely voter counterparts.
 These included, 1) how closely they follow news about candidates running for President; 2) How often they say that they vote when there is a Presidential election; and 3) how likely they are to vote in the Presidential election in November.
-Where the data were lower then expected, they were upweighted.
 The likely voter weights were then trimmed and centered.